Deck McGuire

 William Deck McGuire (born June 23, 1989) is an American former professional baseball pitcher.
 He played college baseball for the Georgia Tech Yellow Jackets, and was named the Atlantic Coast Conference Baseball Pitcher of the Year in 2009.
 He played in Major League Baseball (MLB) for the Cincinnati Reds, Toronto Blue Jays, Los Angeles Angels, and Samsung Lions of the KBO League, and Rakuten Monkeys of the Chinese Professional Baseball League (CPBL).

-Career
+Playing career

 Amateur career

 McGuire graduated from Deep Run High School outside Richmond, Virginia.
 He attended the Georgia Institute of Technology and played college baseball for the Georgia Tech Yellow Jackets.
 While at Georgia Tech, McGuire was named to the 2009 All-America First Team by Collegiate Baseball, the 2009 All-America Second Team by Baseball America, the 2008 Freshman All-America First Team by Collegiate Baseball, and was the 2009 Atlantic Coast Conference's Pitcher of the Year.